seibert-media/automatix/README.md

 3) via systemname_node in python actions to use the bw node object

 **vars** _(associative array)_
 : Define some vars.
 These are accessible in the command pipeline via {varname}.
+Note: Only valid Python variable names are allowed.

 **secrets** _(associative array)_
 : Define teamvault secrets.
 Value has to be in this format: _SECRETID_FIELD_. _FIELD_ must be one of username, password or file.